On high-dimensional wavelet eigenanalysis: Introduction

+is asymptotically Gaussian (see Theorem \ref{t:asympt_normality_lambdap-r+q}; see also Figure \ref{fig:logeig_fluctuations} for an illustration).
 In particular, the convergence rate in \eqref{e:log-eigenvalue_normality_intro} also involves the scaling limit.
-Note that this stands in sharp contrast with traditional high-dimensional analysis of sample covariance matrices, in which one considers the ratio $\lim_{n \rightarrow \infty} p(n)/n$ and the largest eigenvalue often exhibits universality in the form of Tracy--Widom fluctuations (e.g., Bai and Silverstein \cite{bai:silverstein:2010}, Lee and Schnelli \cite{lee:schnelli:2016}).
+Note that this stands in sharp contrast with traditional high-dimensional analysis of sample covariance matrices, in which one considers the ratio $\lim_{n \rightarrow \infty} p(n)/n$ and the largest eigenvalue often exhibits universality in the form of Tracy--Widom fluctuations (e.g., Bai and Silverstein \cite{bai:silverstein:2010}, Lee and Schnelli \cite{lee:schnelli:2016}; on a comparison of \eqref{e:log-eigenvalue_normality_intro} with the potentially Gaussian fluctuations of the largest eigenvalues in spiked covariance models, see Remark \ref{r:asympt_rescaled_eigenvalues}, $(vi)$).